leonlwwang/leonw.me/src/pages/blog/night-high.md

 If you are a music producer, I cannot stress this enough: *BACK UP YOUR SAMPLE/PRESET LIBRARY*.
 Don't be like me and have a fried up hard drive with six years of your blood, sweat, and tears down the drain.
-To this day I don't know what happened to my laptop, but let's just say that pirated software: **bad**.
+To this day I don't exactly know what happened to my laptop, but let's just say that computer viruses: **bad**.

 Needless to say, it was hard for me to produce afterwards, and as college was right on the horizon, I gradually stopped working on projects and Overdrive started to fade away.

 # 2021: Enter Night High&#33;

-After a lot of self-reflection and making it to college, I felt ready to tackle music production once again.
+After a difficult couple of years, I finally made it to college.
+I felt ready to tackle music production once again.

-The summer before college began (and the start of COVID 😷), my childhood friend Steve and I decided to spend the entire summer recording an entire album.
+The summer before college began (and the start of COVID 😷), my childhood friend Steve and I decided to spend the whole summer recording an entire album.
 I had recently bought an audio interface and wanted to record instruments and vocals.
 That resulted in Campfire, a fun ten-track album where I explored making indie rock and hip-hop music.